White Spaghetti (Espagueti Blanco) – Creamy Mexican Classic

 white spaghetti

 White spaghetti was one of those dishes I didn’t question growing up.
 It was just there.
 At birthday parties.
-Next to the rice at family cookouts.
-On random weeknights when something quick but comforting needed to happen.
+Next to arroz rojo.
+On those random Tuesdays when someone needed dinner to happen fast but still wanted it to feel… comforting.

 We called it espagueti blanco, sometimes spaghetti blanco, sometimes just “the white one.”
-I didn’t realize until I was older that white Mexican spaghetti isn’t something everyone grows up eating.
-To me, it felt normal.
-Creamy noodles with that soft bay leaf flavor in the background and little bits of queso fresco melting into everything.
+I didn’t really realize until I was older that white Mexican spaghetti isn’t something everyone grew up eating.
+To me it felt normal — creamy noodles, bay leaf warmth in the background, queso fresco on top, and everybody going back for a little extra.

-This version is the one I make all the time now.
-It tastes like home but works on a busy Tuesday.
+This is the version I make all the time now.
+It tastes like home and it comes together in about 20 minutes, which is honestly a big reason it keeps showing up.

 Why You’ll Love This White Spaghetti